 - Vanilla extract: A little vanilla rounds out this frosting and compliments the strawberry flavor.

 How to make strawberry frosting

-- Reduce the strawberry puree: Place the fresh strawberries in a food processor and process until pureed.
+- Reduce the strawberry puree: Place the fresh strawberries in a food processor (affiliate link) and process until pureed.
 You will need about ½ cup to ¾ cup of strawberry puree - I find it's easier to reduce a slightly larger amount than I actually end up using for this recipe.
 Add this to a small saucepan and bring to a simmer over medium heat, stirring occasionally, until reduced by half.
 This needs to cool completely before using in the recipe or it will melt the butter.

 - Beat the butter: Use an electric mixer and a large bowl to beat the butter really well until it's nice and creamy and light.
 This usually takes around 2-3 minutes.

 - Add the powdered sugar: Start with half of the powdered sugar, mixing until it starts to combine with the powdered sugar.
 Continue to add the rest of the powdered sugar until it starts to come together.

 - Add the cooled strawberry puree: Mix in the reduced strawberry puree and vanilla, beating until combined and the frosting is light and fluffy.
 You may add a drop of red food coloring (affiliate link) if you wish to increase the pink saturation of the frosting, but I think it's a pretty pale pink as is.

 You can use this strawberry frosting to cover layer cakes or sheet cakes, but if you have more than two layers or want enough to pipe around the edges, you will want to double the batch.

 Make-ahead and freezing instructions